 Do you have a piece of furniture you want to paint?
-It can be daunting to try your first piece, but it can transform your look without spending a lot of money.
+It can be daunting to try your first piece, but it can transform your look without costing you a lot of money.
 I recommend starting with something small that isn’t a family heirloom.
 Here are my no fail chalk paint® tips for beginner (the term chalk paint is trademarked by it’s creator, Annie Sloan).

 This is my second major undertaking with painting furniture.
 I didn’t use chalk paint the first time.
 You can see the large chest I painted white.
 This time I decided to try chalk paint to avoid all the sanding and countless coats of paint.

 Tip 1 – The finish can be smooth if you don’t want a distressed look